Spanning the isogeny class of a power of an ordinary elliptic curve over a finite field. Application to the number of rational points of curves of genus $\leq 4$: Application to defect-0 curves of genus at most 4

 Now, we need to single out the ones which are Jacobians of curves of genus $g$ over $\FF_q$.
 By \cite{oort-ueno}, we know that any indecomposable principally polarized abelian variety $(A,\LL)$ of dimension $g\leq 3$ is the Jacobian of a curve $C_0$ of genus $g$ over $\bar{\FF}_q$.
 When $g=4$, this is not the case, but we will be able to distinguished them computing a certain Siegel modular form using Algorithm~\ref{algo:modular}, see Section~\ref{sec:g4}.
 However if $(A,\LL)$ is a Jacobian of dimension $4$ over $\bar{\FF}_q$ there is currently no way to check if it is also a Jacobian over $\FF_q$.
 As for $g \leq 3$, notice that there is a big difference between the genus $2$ and genus $3$ case when dealing with the existence of $C$ over $\FF_q$.
 For the genus $2$, this is automatic: the existence of an indecomposable principally polarized abelian surface over $\FF_q$ in the class of $E^2$ is enough to ensure the existence of the curve $C$.
 For genus $3$ curves though, there may be an arithmetic obstruction as we shall recall in Section~\ref{sec:serreobs}.
 As we shall see this obstruction can be computed from the value of a Siegel modular form.

 For $g=2$ or $3$, we can even get an equation for the curve $C$ when it exists.
 In genus $2$, the construction of such a curve from its theta null point is classical and we refer for instance to \cite{DRniveau} ; in genus $3$, the formulae depend on the curve being hyperelliptic or not, which can be distinguished by exactly one of the $36$ even theta coordinates being $0$ or none.
-In the hyperelliptic case, one can use \cite{weng}\footnote{\cite{BILV} noticed that there are some mistakes in this article of Weng and intended getting a correct implementation.
-This was unfortunately not the case.
-A correct code over $\CC$ can however be found at \href{https://github.com/JRSijsling/curve_reconstruction}{this page}.
-However, we did not try to implement the hyperelliptic case.} to construct first a model $C_1$ over $\bar{\FF}_q$.
-Then one computes Shioda invariants\footnote{or computes them directly from the theta constants using for instance \cite{garcia-shioda} and overpass the difficulties mentioned above.} and then reconstruct via \cite{lercierhyp} when $p>7$.
+In the hyperelliptic case, one can use \cite{weng}\footnote{ \cite{BILV} noticed that there are some mistakes in this article of Weng and \cite[Appendix]{lario2020inverse} gives a correct implementation (see also \cite{CurveReconstructionCode} ).
+However, we did not try to implement the reconstruction in the genus $3$ hyperelliptic case.} to construct first a model $C_1$ over $\bar{\FF}_q$.
+Then one computes Shioda invariants\footnote{or computes them directly from the theta constants using for instance \cite{garcia-shioda} and overpass the difficulties mentioned above.} and then reconstruct via \cite{lercierhyp} when $p > 7$.
 In the non-hyperelliptic case, one can use Weber's formulae (\cite[p.108]{weber}, see also \cite{Fiorentino}) to get first a curve $C_1$ over an extension $\FF_{q^e}$ of $\FF_q$ ($p \ne 2$).
 To get an equation of $C_0$ over $\FF_q$, we implemented an explicit Galois descent taking advantage of the fact that $C_1$, being given with its full level-$2$ structure, has all its bitangents defined over $\FF_{q^n}$.
-Hence, all isomorphisms between $C_1$ and its Galois conjugates over $\FF_e$ are defined over $\FF_{q^e}$\footnote{The computation of the isomorphisms is done very efficiently in the generic case with \href{https://github.com/JRSijsling/quartic\_isomorphisms}{this package}.
-For special cases, we have used a slower method mapping tetrads of bitangents.
-Using the fact that we know before hand the order of the automorphism group is used to finish the process sooner.}.
+Hence, all isomorphisms between $C_1$ and its Galois conjugates over $\FF_e$ are defined over $\FF_{q^e}$ as well.

 It may still be that $\Jac C_0$ is not isomorphic over $\FF_q$ to the chosen $(A,\LL)$ as $C_0$ may be a twist of the right curve $C$.
 If the geometric automorphism group of $C$ is trivial (which can be read from the automorphism group of the lattice), then the curve has no automorphism, hence no non-trivial twist and $C_0 \simeq C$.
 Otherwise, one has to compute the list of all twists: in the hyperelliptic case see \cite[Sec.4.6]{lercierhyp} (implemented in \texttt{Magma}), and in the non-hyperelliptic case see \cite[Sec.4]{LRRS14}.